 It is common practice to use diagonal \pade{M}{M} or near diagonal \pade{M}{M \pm 1} Pad\'e approximants in the representation of $f(x)$.
 In our analysis of the quark propagator, motivated by the studied of the pure Yang-Mills gluon and ghost propagators \cite{Falcao:2020vyr}, and also to be closer to the perturbative description of the propagator, that should be recovered at high momenta, only the sequence \pade{N}{N +1} will be considered.

 For the determination of the coefficients of the polynomials that define a given Pad\'e approximant we look at the absolute minimum of the objective function

-where the sum is over the data points obtained with lattice QCD simulations, $D(p^2) = P^N_{N+1}(p^2)$, $D_{Lat}(p^2)$ are the data points for the given function and $\sigma(p^2)$ are the associated statistical error with $D_{Lat}(p^2)$.
+where the sum is over the data points obtained with lattice QCD simulations, i.e. the number of lattice momenta $N_{mom}$ accessed in the simulation, $D(p^2) = P^N_{N+1}(p^2)$, $D_{Lat}(p^2)$ are the data points for the given function and $\sigma(p^2)$ are the associated statistical error with $D_{Lat}(p^2)$.
 In the following we do not take into consideration correlations between the momenta.
 In this way, the numerical problem becomes a non-linear global optimisation problem that is solved with the help of the global optimisation methods available within \textit{Mathematica} \cite{Math} software package, i.e. the \textit{Mathematica} implementations of the differential evolution (DE) method and of the simulated annealing (SA) method.
 We recall the reader that global optimization problems are non-trivial \textit{per se} and the comparison of the two methods is important to have confidence in the results.
 Furthermore, we report that in \cite{Falcao:2020vyr} the authors performed a series of tests to understand the numerical performance of the numerical method before studying the analytic structure of the gluon and ghost pure Yang-Mills propagators.
 We refer the interested reader to this work for further details concerning numerical experiments, performance and limitations of the method.